mtumilowicz/big-data-scala-spark-batch-workshop/README1.md

         * DDL: `val schema = "author STRING, title STRING, pages INT"`

 ## data import / export
+* A data source could be any of the following:
+    * A file (CSV, JSON, XML, Avro, Parquet, and ORC, etc)
+    * A relational and nonrelational database
+    * other data provider: (REST) service, etc
 * DataFrameReader
     * core construct for reading data into a DataFrame from myriad data sources in formats such as JSON, CSV, Parquet, Text, Avro, ORC, etc.
     * can only be accessed through a SparkSession instance
 * DataFrameWriter
     * it saves or writes data to a specified built-in data source

 ### file formats
 * problem with traditional file formats
     * JSON and XML are not easy to split and big data files need to be splittable